glouppe/info8002-large-scale-data-systems/lecture9.md

 ---

-# Kademlia binary tree
+# System description

-- Treat node identifiers as leaves in an (unbalanced) binary suffix tree.
+- Treat nodes as leaves in an (unbalanced) binary  tree, wich each node's position determined by the shortest unique prefix of its ID.
 - The Kademlia protocol ensures that every node knows at least one other node in every sub-tree.
-  - This guarantees that any node can locate any other node given its identifier.
+  This guarantees that any node can locate any other node given its identifier.

 .center.width-70[![](figures/lec9/kademlia-subtrees.png)]